-During this dry season (January to July) diamond drilling and AC drilling will continue on the Southern Mankouke discovery and other discovery areas.
-The IP survey results will be interpreted and utilized to identify structures and potential drilling targets.
+Drilling will continue on the Southern Mankouke discovery and other key target areas.
 Also further termite mound sampling will be competed in areas not sampled previously.
 In addition further AC drilling will be completed to test termite mound gold anomalies not tested to date.
+We will follow up on other exploration target on the property and advance our exploration program.